bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 }
 ```

-Note that each of the three functions boils down to two tasks: filter the history and summarize the `amount` field in the filtered records.
+Note that each function boils down to two tasks: filter the history and summarize the `amount` field in the filtered records.
 We can extract these tasks and generalize them:

 ```ts
 type HistorySegment = List<Entry>;